 There are lots of small hikes throughout the park listed on our Day Hikes page.

 Wahweap Swim Beach and Hobie Cat Beach are just a couple places to go swimming in Lake Powell.
 Don't forget your life jacket!

 Go fishing!
 Kids under 10 in Arizona and under 11 in Utah do not need a license to fish.

 Bullfrog, Esclante, and Carl Hayden Visitor Centers all have interesting exhibits that can teach you about different aspects of Glen Canyon.
 Bullfrog has information on rocks, ancient peoples, and even a life sized slot canyon!
 Escalante's exhibits include microscopes and tons of information about the dinosaurs that once roamed Utah.
 Carl Hayden is located right next to the Glen Canyon Dam.
 Learn all about water with interactive exhibits and videos.
 Plus there's a Junior Ranger Corner with space for play and for completing activity books.

 More Junior Ranger Books

-Explore caves, study the stars, or go fishing!
-There are over a dozen different Junior Ranger booklets you can complete at home or on a visit to Glen Canyon.
+Study the stars or go fishing!
+There are specialized activity books you can complete at home or on a visit to Glen Canyon.
 Plus, many other national parks have their own booklets and badges.
 How many can you earn?

 Interested in bringing students to Glen Canyon, or bringing Glen Canyon into your classroom?
 Check out the Education page.
 Learn about the Bridging the Gap program that brings students to Rainbow Bridge on an epic field trip.